-Do you find you’re needing to use TV subtitles more than you used to?
+Do you need to use TV subtitles more than you used to?
 It’s not uncommon for those of us 55 or older to find that understanding dialog on TV has become a bit of a challenge.
-For me, if I’m watching a program with a British cast, I almost always have a hard time understanding them and I have to rely on TV subtitles.
+For me, if I’m watching a program with characters who have thick accents, I can have a hard time understanding them and I have to rely on TV subtitles.

-The good news is there are a few different solutions that can help you continue to enjoy watching TV, without using TV subtitles.
+The good news is there are several simple solutions that can help you continue to enjoy watching TV, without using TV subtitles.

 Before running you through some of the best options and giving you their pros and cons, let’s first have a look at why our hearing tends to deteriorate as we grow older.